justin23bohrer/Burrito-Ordering-App/README.md

    - Review and place your order

 3. **Finding Stores**
-   - Use the store locator to find nearby Cabo Bob's locations
+   - Use the store locator to find nearby restaurant locations
    - View locations on the interactive map
    - Get directions to your preferred location